Afghanistan: Taliban envoys arrive in Oslo for aid talks | DW | 23.01.2022

 No country has recognized the Taliban yet, though some have taken measures to normalize relations with the group.

-The Taliban traveled to Russia, Iran, Qatar, Pakistan, China and Turkmenistan to try to establish formal relations.
+The Taliban traveled to Russia, Iran, Qatar, Pakistan, China and Turkmenistan in a bid to establish formal relations.

 Western countries have refused to recognize the Taliban, citing fears that they would repeat the brutalities that they had committed when in power in Afghanistan from 1996 until 2001.

-International aid, however, is a top concern for ordinary Afghans who are bearing the brunt of the situation.
+International aid, however, is a top concern for ordinary Afghans who are bearing the brunt of the situation, with the UN High Commissioner for Refugees, Filippo Grandi, reminding the international community this January "that there is a regional dimension to this crisis."

 On Friday, the European Union re-established a "minimal presence" in Afghanistan to facilitate humanitarian aid operations, Peter Stano, the spokesperson for the European Commission for Foreign Affairs, said.